How to Avoid Triggering False Alarms With Home Security Monitoring

 Secure all doors and windows where sensors are installed

-Sensors are likely installed on your doors and windows, since these are the main areas where an intrusion is likely to happen.
+Sensors are installed on doors and windows, since they are the entry points of the house.
 If your security monitoring system is armed, you’ll want to make sure that all doors and windows are securely closed, otherwise you’ll risk a false alarm.
+Regardless, you should get in the habit of locking these entry points– it’s a crucial part of home security.